5. Web Design

 Contrast

 Contrast is the difference between two colors.
-You usually want a high contrast might be alarming or unsettling.
+You usually want a high contrast, but too much contrast might be alarming or unsettling.
 Black and white create the highest contrast possible.
 Usually, when you think you see black/white combinations on pages, it’s a very light grey and/or very dark grey.

 Combinations